hjson/hjson/hjson.md

 Plain JSON is not optimal for humans to write because we often forget commas, add trailing commas by mistake or simply wish to add a comment.

-HJSON is not intended to replace JSON.
-It should be used when "transferring" data from and to humans but not between machines.
+Hjson is not intended to replace JSON.
+Hjson should be used when humans have to view or edit a file.
+JSON should be used when transferring data between machines.

 ### Why not use an existing format?